Will Getting Braces Change What I Eat?

 - Go Soft: Opt for softer foods right after tightening your braces.
 Think mashed potatoes, yogurts, and smoothies.
 These foods require less chewing and put minimal pressure on your braces.

-- Sidestep Stickiness: Sticky foods can adhere to your braces, making cleaning challenging.
-If you have to chew gum, we recommend sugar-free gum, which can sometimes help with soreness.
+- Sidestep Stickiness: Sticky foods can adhere to your braces, making it challenging to clean them.

 - Chew with Care: Slow down and chew your food gently.
 Braces can be delicate, and aggressive chewing might dislodge a bracket or distort a wire.

-- Beware of Crunch and Crisp: Hard foods such as raw carrots, apples, or crusty bread might damage the brackets or wires.
+- Beware of Crunch and Crisp: Hard foods might damage the brackets or wires.
 It’s best to cook, steam, or bake these to a softer consistency or cut them into manageable slices.

 - Swish and Rinse: After eating, swishing water around your mouth is beneficial to dislodge any food particles stuck in or around your braces.
 This prevents plaque build-up and staining.